 I work on social, cultural and policy aspects of large-scale system-wide challenges, focusing on antimicrobial resistance (AMR) and energy transitions.
 My expertise covers science and technology studies (STS), in particular, the interface between science/technology, policy systems, political and ethical questions, and the environment.
 This has taken me into methodological approaches and debates around the role of evidence and expertise in policymaking, public engagement, and what is now characterised as 'responsible research and innovation' (RRI).

-Working within Science and Technology Studies (STS), my research explores forms of knowledge and innovation required for managing global ecological challenges in ways that are sensitive to plurality… read more
+Working within Science and Technology Studies (STS), my research explores forms of knowledge and innovation required for managing global and local challenges in ways that are sensitive to diverse… read more

-Working within Science and Technology Studies (STS), my research explores forms of knowledge and innovation required for managing global ecological challenges in ways that are sensitive to plurality and concerns for justice.
-I have a specific interest in engaging across disciplinary boundaries and linking energy transitions (bioenergy, renewable energy) with material (metals, mining) and health transitions (antimicrobial resistance).
-I am also interested in new methods and approaches for engaging with scientific, technological and policy frameworks in these domains so as to articulate the importance of social, political and institutional questions.
+Working within Science and Technology Studies (STS), my research explores forms of knowledge and innovation required for managing global and local challenges in ways that are sensitive to diverse ways of knowing, acting and valuing.
+I have a specific interest in transdisciplinary research and teaching collaborations.
+I am curious about how connections between current debates on sustainability (energy transitions), health (antimicrobial resistance) and social justice might be made vivid and researchable.
+To this end, I am interested in new methods and approaches for clarifying and re-imagining the relationship between scientific, technological and policy frameworks, on the one had, and social, political and cultural dimensions on the other.

-I am Academic Champion of a University of Nottingham Discipline Bridging Award exploring ways of Embedding Responsible Research and Innovation in the University (2015-16).
+I was Academic Champion of a University of Nottingham Discipline Bridging Award exploring ways of Embedding Responsible Research and Innovation in the University (2015-16).

 Currently, I am supervising the following PhD students.